mickeys/writing-portfolio/README.md

 # Mickey Sattler — A Technical Writing Portfolio

-**INTRODUCTION:** I'm a long-time software and quality assurance engineer who's had primary responsibility for producing technical documentation for my entire career.
-From API references, sample code and "Hello, World" demonstration apps, to white papers and online articles, the joy of explaning technical concepts and processes has been my priviledge.
+**INTRODUCTION:** I'm a long-time software and quality assurance engineer who's had primary responsibility for producing both internal and public-facing technical documentation throughout my entire career.
+From API references, sample code, and "Hello, World" demonstration apps, to white papers and online articles, the joy of explaining technical concepts and processes has been my privilege.

-**NON-DISCLOSURES AND ENCUMBERED WRITING:** Much of what I'm paid to write becomes proprietary information as soon as it leaves my hands (and is therefore unavailable for sharing externally).
-What follows are unencumbered exceptions, a real-world "portfolio" of sorts.
+**NON-DISCLOSURES AND ENCUMBERED WRITING:** Much of what I'm paid to write becomes proprietary information as soon as it leaves my hands (and is therefore unavailable for sharing here).
+What follows are NDA-unencumbered exceptions, a real-world "portfolio" of sorts.

+**MY ONLINE CV:** My _curriculum vitae_ may be found at [https://www.linkedin.com/in/mickeysattler/](https://www.linkedin.com/in/mickeysattler/).

+## Topics hidden by NDA

+As noted, most work products created for clients are unavailable for sharing.
+Some of the topics about which I've written that fall into this category include:

+* **Generative artificial intelligence (AI) with retrieval-augmented generation (RAG)** — engineering team onboarding documentation explaining features, evaluating large-language models, and code samples, and corresponding topology and flowcharts.
+* **Blockchain** — high-level non-technical user transaction workflow.
+* **SMS middleware** — C-suite and engineering white- and yellow-papers with code samples and API documentation.

 ## Subject-matter expert, for Javascript & database programmers